Azure/azure-sdk-for-js/sdk/test-utils/recorder-new/MIGRATION.md

 });
 ```

 To enable the recorder, you should then initialize your SDK client as normal and use the recorder's `configureClient` method.
 This method will attach the necessary policies to the client for recording to be enabled.
+Note that for this method to work, the `pipeline` object must be exposed as a property on the client.

 ```ts
 const client = /* ... initialize your client as normal ... */;